Want to learn Samatha meditation technique?

 Through regular practice the mind grows stronger.

-The Buddha taught that there were five stages of Jhana that the meditator progresses through.
-(You can read more about the stages of Jhana on Buddhanet).
+The Buddha taught that there are five stages of Jhana that the meditator progresses through.
+(You can read more about the stages of Jhana on Access to Insight).

-At the highest state of Jhana, when the mind is completely fixed on external reality, the practitioner is said to be freed from desire, lust, hatred and other mental impurities.
+At the highest state of Jhana, when the mind is completely fixed on external reality, we are freed from desire, lust, hatred and other mental impurities.
 The result is complete happiness and serenity.
+Enlightenment.

 At the highest level of Jhana the mediator is left two choices: use their power for their own good or for the good of others.
 Only by using their power for the good of others can the meditator truly defeat Dukkha, suffering, from their mind.